Breakthrough Film Fest Schedule

 The closing night highlights storytelling as a tool for transformation, healing, and social change.
 The selected films amplify voices that are often overlooked, offering deeply personal and visually stunning narratives that challenge perceptions and inspire action.

-The evening’s feature film, Alive Inside, demonstrates the remarkable power of music in unlocking memory, identity, and connection for individuals with dementia.
+The evening’s feature film, Alive Inside, explores the remarkable power of music in unlocking memory, identity, and connection for individuals with dementia.
 Director Michael Rossato-Bennett will join us for a Q&A, sharing his journey in making the film and discussing how storytelling can shift perspectives on aging, care, and human dignity.

-Feature: Alive Inside (Michael Rossato-Bennett)
+Feature: Alive Inside (Q&A with director Michael Rossato-Bennett)

-Presented by the Tulane Health Equity Institute, Partners for Advancing Health Equity, and Tulane Celia Scott Weatherhead School of Public Health and Tropical Medicine.
+Presented by the Tulane Health Equity Institute, Partners for Advancing Health Equity, and Tulane Celia Scott Weatherhead School of Public Health and Tropical Medicine

 Co-sponsored by Tulane Digital Media Practices, Tulane University Libraries, The Roger Thayer Stone Center for Latin American Studies, and The Smithsonian Center for Folklife and Cultural Heritage.